 - Maintaining discipline and supporting TMA’s code of conduct and discipline policies.

-- Participating in professional growth activities and meetings with other math teachers and grade level instructors.
+- Participating in professional growth activities and meetings with other math teachers and grade-level instructors.

-Thurgood Marshall Academy History
+Thurgood Marshall Academy History & Information

-Thurgood Marshall Academy grew out of the experience of law students and professors in the DC Street Law clinical program at Georgetown University Law Center who witnessed how limited opportunities stunted the academic and social development of students in Ward 8.
-They also saw an opportunity to use legal principles as teaching tools to educate and empower the students that they encountered.
+Thurgood Marshall Academy grew out of the experience of law students and professors in the DC Street Law clinical program at Georgetown University Law Center, who witnessed how limited opportunities stunted the academic and social development of students in Ward 8.
+They also saw an opportunity to use legal principles as teaching tools to educate and empower the students they encountered.

 Notice of Nondiscrimination

-Thurgood Marshall Academy is an Equal Opportunity Employer, and is committed to providing equal employment opportunity in recruitment, hiring, training and development, promotion, termination, compensation, benefits, and all other terms, conditions, and privileges of employment as required by applicable law.
+Thurgood Marshall Academy is an Equal Opportunity Employer and is committed to providing equal employment opportunity in recruitment, hiring, training and development, promotion, termination, compensation, benefits, and all other terms, conditions, and privileges of employment as required by applicable law.

 Thurgood Marshall Academy also requires its employees to abide by applicable federal and state nondiscrimination laws in their dealings with all members of the Thurgood Marshall Academy community—including visitors, vendors, and suppliers.

-For further information (including Grievance & Procedural Safeguard Policies) see the Nondiscrimination Policy.
+For further information (including Grievance & Procedural Safeguard Policies), see the Nondiscrimination Policy.